Controller and processor - GDPR basics

 In practice, a commissioned processor exists when technical support activities and data processing operations are outsourced to external service providers.
 Typical cases of commissioned processing are, for example, file destruction, storage of data by cloud services or processing of data in call centers.

-If personal data are disclosed to the processor on his behalf, he is also a recipient pursuant to Art.
-4 No. 9 DSGVO.
+If the processor is commissioned to perform personal data disclosed, it is also the recipient pursuant to Art.
+4 No. 9 GDPR.